-- have robust recruitment and employment screening policies and procedures for all employees and agency workers - check the names and addresses, references, legal right to work and police record of our employees and agency workers - ensure all team members have their own bank account and request verification of these details from new employees.
-Additionally, our HRIS systems do not allow an individual to amend their bank details without additional checks being made by our People team.
+- have robust recruitment and employment screening policies and procedures for all employees and agency workers - check the names and addresses, references, legal right to work and police record of our employees and agency workers - ensure all team members have their own bank account and request verification of these details from new employees. - Via exception report we identify when banking details change and where there are no readily evident reasons for the change, we may, where required, contact the employee directly.